Split-brain: Surgery procedure

-The surgical operation to produce this condition (corpucallosotomy) involves transection of the corpus callosum, and is usually a last resort to treat refractory epilepsy.
+The surgical operation to produce this condition (Corpus callosotomy) involves transection of the corpus callosum, and is usually a last resort to treat refractory epilepsy.
 To lower the degree and ferocity of epileptic convulsions, partial callosotomies are first done; if these are unsuccessful, a callosotomy is next carried out to reduce the risk of unintentional bodily harm.
 Epilepsy is first managed with medications rather than callosotomies.

 Case studies of split-brain patients

 Sperry first trialed the procedure on cats and monkeys before moving to humans.
 For both cats and monkeys, he found that after disconnecting the left and right hemispheres, they would not depend on each other, but function independently.
-When testing this procedure on humans, he found different results.
-Sperry found that in humans, the left hemisphere of the brain functions in language processing, but the right hemisphere does not.
-Neuropsychological evaluations following surgery are frequently carried out.
+When testing this procedure on humans, he found different results that has increased complexity.
+Sperry found that in humans, the left hemisphere of the brain functions in language processing, but the right hemisphere processes spatial information.
+Neuropsychological evaluations following surgery are frequently carried out including visual and tacticle tests.

 Case studies of split-brain patient primarily focused on the idea of split consciousness.
-The patients' vision and touch were tested to anaylze perceptual domains.
+The patients' vision and touch were tested to analyze perceptual domains.
 Experiments varied slightly for each patient, but often objects were presented to a patient in physical form or an image and the left and right hemispheres were tested.
 Behavioral responses were also documented throughout the experiment.